1. Sanger Sequencing

 - Applied Biosystems Sequencing Analysis 5.1.1 for Windows XP and SeqScape (Sequencing Analysis and alignment) from Applied Biosystems.

 - FinchTV software for viewing and editing chromatograms (Macintosh OS X, Windows, Linux).
 Free access.

 - Geneious is a comprehensive suite of tools for analysis a range of sequencing data.
 Trial and student discounts available.

 - Genemapper 5.0 for Windows 7 is available for Microsatellite, AFLP and RFLP analysis from Applied Biosystems.

 - Sequence Scanner (Sequencing Analysis) and Peak Scanner (Fragment Analysis) Applied Biosystems for PC.
 Free access.

-Note: The Centre is not responsible for providing software for analysis.
-An analysis service is available (conditions and fees apply).
-Please contact us for further information.
+The Centre does not provide software for analysis of sequencing data but can provide an analysis service if required (conditions and fees apply).
+Contact us for further information.